HHengUG/hatpal/README.md

 hatpal includes five steps and functions.

+You can simply run the script provided [here](https://github.com/HHengUG/hatpal_example), or use the following functions:

-Before you run these functions, you should run:
+Before you run these functions, you should:

 ```R
 library(hatpal)